-Texas can have well-funded, well-staffed schools that help kids thrive.
-Or it can have a voucher program.
+Texas can have public schools that help kids thrive — or a voucher program.

 That’s the only school choice in front of us.